DataAstrologer/DataScience/3. Data Analysis with Python/Census Income Analysis/README.md

-# Census Data Analysis
+# Census Income Analysis

-The **Census_Data_Analysis.ipynb** file above contains the Python code for the entire modeling process, with observations, outputs and visualizations.
+The **Census_Income_Analysis.ipynb** file above contains the Python code for the entire modeling process, with observations, outputs and visualizations.
 The dataset is downloaded from the link: https://archive.ics.uci.edu/ml/machine-learning-databases/adult/

 # Project Workflow & Data Dictionary